GMOD/Apollo/README.md

 See [the Apollo2 build guide](docs/Apollo2Build.md) to get the proper build guides up.

-## Migrating data from &lt;2.0:
+## Migrating data from older versions to WA2

-You should be able to migrate most of your annotation data from Apollo 1 to Apollo 2 using our [migration guide](docs/Migration.md) built upon our web services.

-### Remove any symlinks in your deploy directory if updating from &lt;1.0 version
-In your deployment / webapp directory, remove your symlinks.
-Tomcat will remove data through the symlinks.
-You won't need symlinks or to deploy the war file.
+You can follow steps in our [migration guide](docs/Migration.md) to move annotations and data from older versions to WA2.

+### Note about data directories

+In WA2.0, all data directories are stored in locations outside of the tomcat webapps directory.
+Use the WA2.0 [quick-start guide](docs/Apollo2Build.md) to learn how to add new data directories for your organisms.

-**Important Note: the JBrowse data directory should not be stored in the Tomcat webapps directory.
-This can result in data loss when doing undeploy operations in Tomcat**.
+**Important Note: Data from your data loading pipeline should not be stored in the Tomcat webapps directory.
+This can result in data loss when doing undeploy operations in Tomcat.
+It will even delete data from inside symlinks instead of just removing the symlink itself.**.

+### Run Apollo in a temporary server

+Users can evaluate webapollo

+### Run locally

+To launch Apollo with temporary settings, use the run-local command

+    apollo run-local 8080

+This will automatically launch Web Apollo 2 in a temporary server.

 ### Generate a war file

-Most users will only need to generate a war file (for example target/apollo-1.0.2.war) that will be copied into their tomcat webapps directory:
+Users can generate a war file (for example target/apollo-1.0.2.war) that will be copied into their tomcat webapps directory for production deployments:

     apollo deploy

-### Run locally

-To run tomcat on 8080:

-    apollo run-local

-It optionally takes a port number argument, e.g.:

-    apollo run-local 8085
+Note: make sure to create an apollo-config.groovy file following the sample data (e.g. sample-postgres-apollo-config.groovy) to make sure you use your preferred database settings.

 ### Run locally for GWT development